-- O happy souls, that pray

-Where God appoints to hear!

-O happy men, that pay

-Their constant service there!

-They praise thee still; and happy they

-That love the way to Zion's hill.

-- Through this dark vale of tears,

-Till each arrives at length,

-Till each in heav'n appears:

-O glorious seat! thou, God our King,

-Shall thither bring our willing feet.
+- 2 O happy souls, that pray Where God appoints to hear! - O happy men, that pay Their constant service there!
+They praise thee still; and happy they That love the way to Zion's hill. - 3 They go from strength to strength, Through this dark vale of tears, Till each arrives at length, Till each in heav'n appears: - O glorious seat! thou, God our King, Shall thither bring our willing feet.